 While he’s decided on a college major, he has some options at Rutgers as he looks toward the future.
 The university offers Reserve Officers’ Training Corps opportunities on campus through the Army, Air Force and Navy, which also interest him.

 “It would be cool to graduate as an officer and then pursue an oceanography career in the Navy,” he said. “or even with the Coast Guard with the base in Cape May being so close.
 There’s also the possibility of working in the private sector or the government. ”

 The young man has much to consider regarding his future, but he’ll spend the rest of his summer at his job on the grill at the pizza shop, surfing and doing some fishing, while preparing to transition from high school to college.

 “I’ll have a lot of fun this summer,” he said, “but I’m ready to start college in the fall.
 Rutgers is an excellent school and I’m excited to get started with my oceanography courses.”

 His course study fit perfectly with the OCFC scholarship program which awards $500 annually to a deserving high school graduate.
 Travis was recommended for the scholarship by the faculty and administration at Ocean City High School.
 It was presented to him by Margaret Feil, club secretary, at a scholarship ceremony earlier in June.
 Founded in 1913, OCFC is the oldest, continually operating fishing club in the country.

 — 30 —

-CAPTION: Joelle Tucker, right, this year’s Ocean City Fishing Club scholarship recipient, enjoys the view from the club’s fishing pier with Margaret Feil, the club secretary.
+CAPTION: Travis Krause, this year’s Ocean City Fishing Club scholarship recipient, enjoys a visit to the club’s fishing pier with Margaret Feil, club secretary.